The Essential Vaccines Your Cat Absolutely Needs

 The main consequence of this infection is a decrease in the population of all white blood cells, hence its name, panleukopenia (pan=all leukopenia=low white blood cells count).

 Infected cats can shed large quantities of the virus, via all types of secretions: feces, urine, oral or nasal discharges.
-They accumulate rapidly in the infected cats environment.
+They accumulate rapidly in infected cats' living areas.
 But virus shedding stops shortly after recovery.

 Panleukopenia viruses are very resistant in the outside world.
 They can survive for months to a year.
 They can also be disseminated by passive vectors such as shoes, clothes or paws.

-In theory, Panleukopenia viruses can be destroyed by numerous of disinfectants (bleach, peroxygen).
+In theory, panleukopenia viruses can be destroyed by many kinds of disinfectants (bleach, peroxygen...).
 In practice, the feedback from catteries or shelters shows it is very difficult to get rid of the infection.
-This is a reason why it is recommended that new entrants should be vaccinated.
+This is a reason why it is recommended that all new entrants should be vaccinated.

 The new host is contaminated via oral or nasal route.